 No question, getting pulled over by the police for speeding or another traffic infraction can be both scary and stressful.
 Even the best and most careful drivers are occasionally pulled over for things like a burned out taillight.
-While nothing can prepare you for a traffic stop other than experience, this article will teach you to remain calm in this situation, how to respond to the officer, and what you can expect during your traffic stop.
+While nothing can prepare you for a traffic stop other than experience, this article will teach you to remain calm in this situation, how to respond to the officer, and what you can expect during your traffic stop according to Colorado traffic laws.

 Knowing what should happen will alleviate your anxiety.
 This encounter is something that many drivers will experience at some point, so it’s worth your while to consider the “what-ifs” before it happens.
 According to the Bureau of Justice Statistics, approximately 12 percent of the nation’s drivers have been pulled over.
 Not panicking and being prepared can make this uncomfortable situation go smoothly.